Boots and Socks

 Depending upon the weight you will carry you could purchase a 3 pound (1.5 kilo) backpack with a good wastebelt that carries nicely up to 30 pounds (such as the larger ultralight pack sold by REI (a USA cooperative).
 Or you could buy simple, voluminous shoulder-carried backpack weighing about 1 to 1.5 pounds (0.5 to .7 kilo) and able to carry comfortably about 15 pounds.

-In my experience, a pack without a carrying waistbelt allows you much more freedom and speed, and less effort, so the “ultra-lite” approach gains doubly in making for an enjoyable outing, providing that your load is under15 pounds.
+In my experience, a pack without a waistbelt allows me much more freedom and speed, and less effort, so the “ultra-lite” approach gains doubly in making for an enjoyable outing, providing that my load is under 16 pounds.
+Some people like to use a belt loosely to lessen pack sway; I think that depends upon your gait and the pack.

 The following table provides information that may help you calculate your pack weight on the trail.

-The table is based upon the assumption that you will not be carrying a tent or a sleeping bag; although it is possible to bivouack your way across the Alps (but not in the Vanoise Park!).
-If you are, add a minimum of 5 pounds.
-It also assumes that you will be staying in refuges, gites, and hotels (refer to the chapter on Accommodations).
-It assumes that you will not be dressing up for fancy restaurants or hiking in other than summer.
+The table is based upon the assumption that you will not be carrying a tent or a sleeping bag, (If you are bivouacking, add a minimum of 5 pounds.)
+It assumes, rather, that you will be staying in refuges, gites, and hotels (refer to the chapter on Accommodations), and that you will not be dressing up for fancy restaurants or hiking in other than summer.
 If any of the the contrary is true, add the necessary weight in the second column of the listing.

 Clothing Be sure to bring a hat, ideally with a wide brim, and sun glasses (very dark ones if you are passing by glaciers).
 You will want to carry: underwear, long underwear, a pair of gloves, a long-sleeved shirt, an extra tee shirt (still the most comfortable) or synthetic short-sleeved shirt, and extra socks.
 If you don’t use convertible pants, you will need an extra pair, either long pants or shorts.
 You may want to bring an extra pair of pants anyway, so you can launder the first pair, or just a swimsuit.